ONE

 Mariela Hanley

-sat across from me.
-The Templar’s near-black eyes were set under long, thick
+braid, and her near-black eyes were set under long, thick lashes that looked

-for you when we stop.”
+we stop.”

 Hanley tilted her